Heaven has manifest itself in this long sleeved maxi from Knot Sisters.

 Alas, if only I could have this dress in a million variations.

 It’s long and it’s flowy in the best of ways.
-It also has as a great plunging neckline (perfect for my fellow IBTC members), and is basically the comfiest thing I’ve had draped across my bod.
+With a plunging neckline (perfect for my fellow IBTC members) and a buttery jersey knit, it’s basically the comfiest thing I’ve ever had draped across my body.

 The San Diego weather has been very bipolar.
 I find it hard to really plan an outfit in SD lately, so I always try to balance something light with a warmer piece, since it’s so “hot&cold”.
 It was cloudy & cold when I went to work, so I paired some distressed light jeans with a crop tank, Chunky Forest green sweater(one of my fave colors, especially for fall) & added some wedges to dress it up a little bit.
 I was super stoked when it got sunny so I could wear my new fave 5 panel hat from Vans- “He Loves me, He Loves me Not” with cute Daisies all over!
 I ventured to the Pumpkin Patch in hopes of finding a tiny bb pumpkin (I’m very particular, so no luck lol).